magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

-# Tutorial 21 Reagent: a minimalist interface to React.js
+# Tutorial 21 A minimalist interface to React with Reagent

 In the [previous tutorial][1] we enhanced the `build.boot` building file to be able to install a CLJ/CLJS library to the local `maven`